 The main application of colony PCR is in the identification of correct ligation and insertion of insert DNA into bacteria as well as yeast plasmid.

-After the completion of the colony PCR reaction, the PCR products are run on the 2% agarose gel electrophoresis.
+After the completion of the colony PCR reaction, the PCR products are run on the 2% agarose gel.
 The results of the experiment are shown in the figure below,

-Now careful observe the results, the M is the 3000bp molecular DNA marker.
+Now carefully observe the results, the M is the 3000bp molecular DNA marker.
 Suppose, the DNA of our interest, “insert” is a 400bp fragment which is inserted into the plasmid.